 Due to the nature of this class, it is very important that you keep up with your assignments.
-I recommend that you complete one module per week.
+I recommend that you set aside a specific time each week to complete your reading, assignments and quizzes.
 Each module builds on the other and must be completed prior to moving on to the next.
-All modules are due December 2, 2015.
+All modules have due dates that can be seen on the above class schedule and on the assignments themselves.
 These are not the recommended dates for you to complete your modules but the dates that these assignments will no longer be available and will automatically be submitted.
 Please note that there are many assignments and you will not be able to complete your work in time if you wait until the last minute.
+Full credit will not be given to late assignments and I reserve the right to not accept assignments from a student that is consistently late.
+If you are have difficulty you need to contact me as soon as possible.